“Do any of you feel pain anywhere?”

 I tell her I wrote to him, but I never posted the letter.

 “I just feel like silence should be enough after so many years.”

-“You should write to him and tell him how you feel and how negatively he affects your every time, because it’s draining a lot of energy from you.
-You may say you’re not mad, but a lot of your energy goes to dealing with it.
+“You should write to him and tell him how you feel and how negatively he affects your every time because it’s draining a lot of energy from you.
+You may say you’re not mad, but a lot of your energy goes into dealing with it.
 Just be short and tell him to step away.
 It’s really necessary that you do so.”

 Before I go I ask, “Should I write to her too?”

 She gives me a hug and we part ways.

 A little later we’ve almost gone through the whole fair.

 “I bought you this!”
 My mom catches up with me.
 “It’s from Morocco.”

 She holds up a small brown cluster-like stone.
 After the daddy talk I think she wanted to cheer me up somehow with a piece of my father’s origin.
 I may have issues, but I take pride and curiosity in my exotic ancestral side.